It’s been a marvelous few months following Venus rise and fall across the evening sky, in its best show in eight years.

 The Sony showed poor deep-red sensitivity, though not unlike other cameras.
 It was a little worse than the stock Canon 6D MkII.

 This isn’t a huge detriment, as anyone who really wants to go after deep nebulosity must use a “filter-modified” camera anyway.

 Canon and Nikon both offered factory modified cameras at one time, notably the Canon 60Da and Nikon D810a.
 Sony doesn’t have an “a” model mirrorless.

-To get the most out of the Sony for deep-sky imaging you would have to have it modified by a third-party, such as Hutech, Spencers, or LifePixel though, as of this writing, none list the Sony a7III as a model they can modify.
+To get the most out of the Sony for deep-sky imaging you would have to have it modified by a third-party, though the amp glow described above makes it a poor choice for modification.